ZwickyTransientFacility/scope-ml/doc/developer.md

 Edit config.yaml to include Kowalski instance and Fritz tokens in the associated empty `token:` fields.

 #### Testing
 Run `./scope.py test` to test your installation.
 Note that for the test to pass, you will need access to the Kowalski database.
+If you do not have Kowalski access, you can run `./scope.py test_limited` to run a more limited (but still useful) set of tests.

 #### Troubleshooting
 Upon encountering installation/testing errors, manually install the package in question using  `conda install xxx` , and remove it from `.requirements/dev.txt`.
 After that, re-run `pip install -r requirements.txt` to continue.